iZettle/api-documentation/pusher-api/api-reference.md

 ## Supported events

 <details>
-<summary>You can subscribe to the following events through the service</summary>
+<summary>The following table provides a list all the events supported by the service and their corresponding authorization scopes:</summary>

 |Event name |Required scope | Description
 |---- |---- |----